US issues sanctions, visa bans to mark Human Rights Day

 “We are determined to put human rights at the center of our foreign policy and we reaffirm this commitment by using appropriate tools and authorities to draw attention to and promote accountability for human rights violations and abuses, no matter where they occur,” Secretary of State Antony Blinken said in announcing the measures.

-The State Department action makes 12 current and former officials from six countries — Uganda, China, Belarus, Bangladesh, Sri Lanka and Mexico — ineligible along with their immediate family to enter the U.S. under a law that authorizes banning people involved with a “gross violation of human rights or significant corruption.”
+The State Department action makes 12 current and former officials from six countries — Uganda, China, Belarus, Bangladesh, Sri Lanka and Mexico — ineligible along with their immediate family to enter the U.S. under a law that authorizes banning people implicated in a “gross violation of human rights or significant corruption.”

 A separate but coordinated set of actions by the Treasury Department imposed financial sanctions and other restrictions on 15 people and 10 entities in China, Myanmar, Russia, North Korea and Bangladesh.

 They included investment restrictions on a Chinese company, SenseTime Group Ltd., connected to the mass government surveillance operations in China.
-The sanctions are intended to freeze the targeted people and entities out of the global financial system.
+The company has developed facial recognition programs that can determine a target's ethnicity, with a particular focus on identifying ethnic Uyghurs.

 "On International Human Rights Day, Treasury is using its tools to expose and hold accountable perpetrators of serious human rights abuse," Deputy Secretary of the Treasury Wally Adeyemo said in announcing the measures.